-If you're like 70% of future university students, you worry a degree will be too much hard work.* Maybe you have bad memories of high school, or nightmares about university assignments, reading and late nights studying.
+If you're like 70% of future university students, you worry a degree will be too much hard work.* Maybe you have bad memories of high school, or nightmares about university assignments, managing a heavy workload and late nights studying.

 1. Learn to study effectively